-Appointments to the Court of Examiners of the Faculty examination shall normally be made annually by the BFICM on the advice of the Training and Assessment Committee or its nominated representative.
-The size of the Court of Examiners shall be determined by the BFICM on the advice of the Executive.
+Appointments to the Court of Examiners of the Faculty examination shall normally be made annually by the FICM Board (BFICM) on the advice of the Training, Assessment and Quality Committee or its nominated representatives.
+The size of the Court of Examiners shall be determined by the BFICM on the advice of the Executive team.
 Appointments shall be made for such a period as the BFICM may from time to time decide.

 The application window to become a FFICM examiner is now open.
 Closing date for applications is Tuesday 31 July 2018.

-Applicants shall be assessed against the FFICM Examiner Person Specification and in addition, throughout their term of examinership, examiners are expected to adhere to the duties and responsibilities set out in the FFICM Examiner Job description.
-The PS and JD for examiners can be found on related downloads and at Appendix A and B of the FFICM Examination (Selection and Appointment of Examiners) Regulations (also available below).
+Applicants shall be assessed against the FFICM Examiner PS.
+Throughout an examiners term of examinership they will be expected to adhere to the duties and responsibilities set out in the FFICM Examiner JD.
+The JD and PS for examiners can be found on related downloads and at Appendix A and B of the FFICM Examination (Selection and Appointment of Examiners) Regulations (also available below).

-After the closing date for applications the Executive will compile a long-list of applicants who in their judgement, meets the criteria as listed in the person spec.
+After the closing date for applications the Executive team will compile a long-list of applicants who meet the essential criterias as set out in PS.
 Applicants rejected at this stage shall be informed in writing of the reasons and, if appropriate, shall be invited to re-apply when they become eligible.

 Full details of the selection process can be found at Section 4 of the FFICM Examination (Selection and Appointment of Examiners) Regulations.